Deep learning vs. machine learning

 - Test and deploy the model.

-Now that you have the overview of machine learning vs. deep learning, compare the two techniques.
-In the case of machine learning, the algorithm needs to be told how to make an accurate prediction by providing it with more information; whereas, in the case of deep learning, the algorithm is able to learn that through its own data processing thanks to the artificial neural network structure.
+Now that you have the overview of machine learning vs. deep learning, let's compare the two techniques.
+In machine learning, the algorithm needs to be told how to make an accurate prediction by consuming more information (for example, by performing feature extraction).
+In deep learning, the algorithm can learn how to make an accurate prediction through its own data processing, thanks to the artificial neural network structure.

-The table below compares the two techniques in more detail:
+The following table compares the two techniques in more detail:

 |All machine learning||Only deep learning|

-One use of deep-learning networks is named-entity recognition, which is a way to extract from unstructured, unlabeled data certain types of information like people, places, companies, or things.
-That information can then be stored in a structured schema to build a list of addresses or serve as a benchmark for an identity validation engine.
+Named-entity recognition is a deep learning method that takes a piece of text as input and transforms it into a pre-specified class.
+This new information could be a postal code, a date, a product ID.
+The information can then be stored in a structured schema to build a list of addresses or serve as a benchmark for an identity validation engine.

 Image caption generation

 Artificial neural networks are formed by layers of connected nodes.
-Deep learning models use neural networks with a very large number of layers.
-The most popular artificial neural network typologies are discussed below.
+Deep learning models use neural networks that have a large number of layers.

 Feedforward neural network

-The feedforward neural network is the most basic type of artificial neural network, in which the information travels in only one direction from input layer to output layer.
+The feedforward neural network is the most basic type of artificial neural network.
+In a feedforward network, information moves in only one direction from input layer to output layer.
 Feedforward neural networks transform an input by putting it through a series of hidden layers.
-Every layer is made up of a set of neurons, where each layer is fully connected to all neurons in the layer before.
-Finally, there is a last fully connected layer — the output layer — that represents the predictions generated.
+Every layer is made up of a set of neurons, and each layer is fully connected to all neurons in the layer before.
+The last fully connected layer (the output layer) represents the generated predictions.

 Recurrent neural network

-Recurrent neural networks are a more widely used type of artificial neural network, which works on the principle of saving the output of a layer and feeding it back to the input layer to help in predicting the outcome of the layer.
-These neural networks possess greater learning abilities and are widely employed for more complex tasks, such as learning handwriting or language recognition.
+Recurrent neural networks are a widely used artificial neural network.
+These networks save the output of a layer and feed it back to the input layer to help predict the layer's outcome.
+Recurrent neural networks have great learning abilities.
+They're widely used for complex tasks such as time series forecasting, learning handwriting and recognizing language.

 Convolutional neural networks

-A convolutional neural network is a particularly effective type of artificial neural network, which presents a unique architecture.
-First, the layers are organized in three dimensions: width, height, and depth.
-Further, the neurons in one layer don't connect to all the neurons in the next layer, but only to a small region of it.
-Lastly, the final output will be reduced to a single vector of probability scores, organized along the depth dimension.
-These neural networks have been used in areas such as image recognition and classification.
+A convolutional neural network is a particularly effective artificial neural network, and it presents a unique architecture.
+Layers are organized in three dimensions: width, height, and depth.
+The neurons in one layer connect not to all the neurons in the next layer, but only to a small region of the layer's neurons.
+The final output is reduced to a single vector of probability scores, organized along the depth dimension.

-The following articles show you how to use deep learning technology on the Azure Machine Learning service:
+The following articles show you how to use deep learning technology in Azure Machine Learning: